hagemt/net-pet-feeder/README.md

 ### Wait, what is this?

-In all seriousness, this project is full of hacks; it was fun though.
-I won't to post the feed-my-cat URL--not sorry.

 > He took his defunct Petnet SmartFeeder, wired the motor to a relay board, then did some magic with a Raspberry Pi.

 You'll need to figure out the hardware stuff on your own, or read my bad code to understand which pin(s) to pick.

+In all seriousness, this project is full of cheap hacks; it was fun though.
+No, I won't post URL to feed my cat.

 * There is a (dumb) front-end for the script.
 * There are cron jobs to run on the Raspberry Pi.